djav1985/v-comic-layout-designer/README.md

 ## Notes

-* Exported PDFs and PNGs now reliably keep the diagonal panel edges found in the angled layouts.
-The exporter reads the layout-specific CSS rules to cache each panel's clip-path (including vendor-prefixed values) and reapplies the geometry after html2canvas renders the page so the gutters stay crisp in the output files.
+* Exported PDFs and PNGs now keep the diagonal panel edges found in the angled layouts by wrapping those panels in inline SVG clip masks.
+The browser and html2canvas both honor the embedded geometry, and the exporter still replays each polygon so the gutters stay crisp in the final files.
 * PDF exports respect the natural aspect ratio of each captured canvas when placing two pages per sheet, preventing the subtle horizontal squeeze and the top-and-bottom letterboxing that previously appeared in the generated documents.
 * Workspace page previews are locked to a 1:1.545 aspect ratio that mirrors a single page column while rendering flush to the canvas frame, eliminating the rounded border padding and keeping the live view aligned with exported spreads.
 * Saved layouts are loaded exclusively from `public/storage/state.json` at start-up, ensuring the browser always reflects the latest persisted state.